Sprk-nl/Bcon/README.md

 Be aware!
-Bcon is my first trial with Git :)
+Bcon is my first trial with Git.
 I'm learning a lot from others on the net and want to give my piece of coding-time back to you.
 The code I write is mostly at night. when I read it back with daylight, I do see a lot of improvement.